Large Language Models for In-Context Student Modeling: Synthesizing Student's Behavior in Visual Programming: Introduction

-In open-ended learning environments, students can take different learning paths, and have different answers to a task \cite{Hannafin1994ET}.
-This inherently exploratory nature of such environments results in diverse behaviors and presents significant challenges to modeling a particular student's behavior \cite{DBLP:journals/aiedu/KaserS20}.
-In recent years, some efforts in student modeling for open-ended learning environments have been made, such as representing knowledge and forecasting future performance using deep learning \cite{DBLP:conf/edm/WangSLP17}, investigating student problem-solving approaches using Natural Language Processing \cite{DBLP:conf/lak/KongHBO23}, early prediction of conceptual understanding \cite{DBLP:conf/edm/CockMGK21}, clustering-based methods for misconception discovery \cite{DBLP:conf/sigcse/EmersonSRWMBL20}, student attempt synthesis in block-based visual programming \cite{DBLP:journals/corr/abs-2205-01265}, and predicting student post-test performance and interest using multimodal predictive student modeling \cite{DBLP:conf/lak/EmersonMRAL23}.
-However, these works often require a large behavioral dataset from students or use a complex pipeline, and sometimes, a combination of both.
+In open-ended learning domains such as programming, students can take different learning paths and complete a task with different strategies \cite{Hannafin1994ET}.
+This results in diverse behaviors and presents significant challenges to modeling a particular student's behavior \cite{DBLP:journals/aiedu/KaserS20}.
+In recent years, some efforts in student modeling for open-ended learning domains have been made, such as representing knowledge and forecasting future performance using deep learning \cite{DBLP:conf/edm/WangSLP17}, investigating students' problem-solving approaches using Natural Language Processing \cite{DBLP:conf/lak/KongHBO23}, early prediction of conceptual understanding \cite{DBLP:conf/edm/CockMGK21}, clustering-based methods for misconception discovery \cite{DBLP:conf/sigcse/EmersonSRWMBL20}, students' attempts synthesis in block-based visual programming \cite{DBLP:journals/corr/abs-2205-01265}, and predicting students' post-test performance and interest using multimodal predictive student modeling \cite{DBLP:conf/lak/EmersonMRAL23}.
+Existing works on student modeling in open-ended learning domains often require a large behavioral dataset from students or use a complex pipeline, and sometimes, a combination of both \cite{DBLP:conf/edm/WangSLP17, DBLP:journals/aiedu/FratamicoCKR17, DBLP:journals/corr/abs-2205-01265, DBLP:conf/lak/EmersonMRAL23}.
+In this paper, we seek to leverage recent advances in generative AI and large language models (LLMs) for student modeling in open-ended learning domains and address the above-mentioned shortcomings.